andrealufino/Luminous/README.md

 ## Migration to version 2

-In version 2, I've changed some things and added others :
+In version 2, I've changed some things and added others.
+An important change has been made to the structure of the library, useful for who wants to contribute to the project and to who wants to fork it.
+I created a specific file (`extension`) for every substruct.

 ### Changed